 I have a final order of protection against the abuser.
 Can s/he keep a gun or buy a new gun?

-- made specific findings that the abuser caused (or attempted to cause) physical harm, bodily injury, or assault to his/her household member; and
+- made a specific determination (“findings”) that the abuser caused or attempted to cause physical harm, bodily injury, or assault to his/her household member; and

-- specifically ordered that the person is prohibited from possessing a firearm or ammunition.1
+- specifically ordered that the person is prohibited shipping, transporting, receiving, or possessing a firearm or ammunition.1

 Also, federal laws, which apply to all states, restrict a person’s right to have a gun under certain circumstances, including when there is a final order of protection against him/her.
 Go to Federal Gun Laws to get more information.